dineshshelke005/Power_BI-Project-MADHAV-E-COMMERSE-SALES-DASHBOARD/README.md

 Displays the top products sold by Madhav E-commerce in the current year.

 ## Customer Segmentation:
-Segments the customers based on various attributes such as age, gender, and location.
+Segments the customers based on various attributes such as Sales and location.